rrthomas/mmv/README.md

 ./bootstrap
 ```

-Then see "Building from source" above.
+Then see "Building from a release tarball" above.

 ## Use